 Christopher has over forty years experience in general chancery and commercial practice following his graduation from Cambridge with a starred first.
 He is a property specialist with a leading specialisation in Assets of Community Value and Community Infrastructure Levy.

-As a general chancery practitioner Christopher’s practice includes trusts, wills, charities, professional negligence, partnership and company.
+As a chancery practitioner Christopher’s practice includes trusts, wills, charities, professional negligence, partnership and company.
 He acts in such matters in contentious and non-contentious cases.
-In recent years on the contentious side he has increasingly acted in disputes over religious centres.

-- Refinancing by landing consortium secured on commercial property portfolio
+- Refinancing by lending consortium secured on commercial property portfolio

 - Restructuring of Superstore leasing arrangement